Even a ‘total disaster’ in Denver goes for $429,000 - NewsBreak

 A real estate listing posted on Coldwell Banker Homes 22 days ago gives a glimpse at how hot the housing market remains in our state.

 The listing is for 3301 S. Glencoe St. in Denver .
-It’s a 3-bedroom, 1 full bedroom, 1 partial bathroom home with 1,300 square feet.
+It’s a 3-bedroom, 1 full bathroom, 1 partial bathroom home with 1,300 square feet.
 It also has a 2-car garage.

 It is listed for $429,000, but a sale is pending.See photos of the home here